openjdk/jdk/test/lib/jdk/test/lib/hotspot/ir_framework/tests/README.md

 These tests are not part of the normal tier testing as they only should be run when the framework is changed in any way.

-Additional testing should be performed with the converted Valhalla tests (see [JDK-8263024](https://bugs.openjdk.java.net/browse/JDK-8263024)) to make sure a changeset is correct (these are part of the Valhalla CI).
+Additional testing should be performed with the converted Valhalla tests to make sure a changeset is correct (these are part of the Valhalla CI).